-The following example shows how to use this and related objects and services to implement conditional execution of a test.
+The following example shows how to use the SyntheticTestResults object and related objects and services to implement conditional execution of a test.
 The example is purposely simplified to show the core functionality without getting bogged down in details of configuration management.